godfat/godfat.org-rc/slide/2014-04-25-rubyqc/note.md

 * Given 1 and 1, when we put them together, we expect the result should be 2.
 * Given 1 and 2, when we put them together, we expect the result should be 3.
 * Given 2 and 1, when we put them together, we expect the result should be 3.
-G* iven 2 and 2, when we put them together, we expect the result should be 4.
+* Given 2 and 2, when we put them together, we expect the result should be 4.

 Instances of the possible execution. (next bullet) Of course they are only a small subset of the program.
 We're not testing the other possible inputs.